Iliotibial Band Syndrome or IT Band syndrome

 To learn about Stretching the IT Band, Read our Article on Healthy Stretches.

-Whether you are suffering from ITBS or injuries resulting from any type of activity; JOI has physical therapy clinics conveniently located in Jacksonville and Northeast FL who specialize in orthopedic rehab.
+Whether you are suffering from ITBS or injuries resulting from any type of activity; JOI has physical therapy clinics conveniently located in Jacksonville and Northeast FL.
+We have clinicians who specialize in orthopedic rehab.

 If you are interested in scheduling an appointment at JOI Rehab for physical therapy, call (904) 858-7045.